philips-labs/cf-geo-blocker/README.md

 my-space   example-web-app-7b7315a8   us-east.philips-healthsuite.com                        example-web-app   cf-geo-blocker-cups
 $ >
 ```
-With the US currently configured as **allowed**, let's curl example-web-app, and inspect the container's metadata:
+With the US currently configured as **allowed**, lets curl example-web-app, and inspect the containers metadata:

 First, notice the custom response header from nginx's http block:
 ```